- WORLD EDITIONAustraliaNorth AmericaWorld

 AiDesign / Adobe Stock

-The landscape for medical cannabis and psychedelic therapies has rapidly shifted in just a few weeks following recent executive actions.
+The landscape for medical cannabis and psychedelic therapies has rapidly shifted in just a few weeks following recent executive actions in the US.

-Between the formal rescheduling of medical cannabis to Schedule III and an Executive Order (EO) aimed at accelerating mental health treatments, several pockets of the market are emerging as clear beneficiaries.
+Between the formal rescheduling of medical cannabis to Schedule III and an executive order aimed at accelerating mental health treatments, several pockets of the market are emerging as clear beneficiaries.

 A new era for cannabis?

-Soon after, the DEA announced it would begin accepting applications for federal protection from medical cannabis businesses.
-The DOJ also said that a new administrative hearing will begin on June 29 to address the broader rescheduling of “all cannabis.”
+Soon after, the Drug Enforcement Administration (DEA) announced it would begin accepting applications for federal protection from medical cannabis businesses.
+The Department of Justice also said that a new administrative hearing will begin on June 29 to address the broader rescheduling of “all cannabis.”

-For major operators like Curaleaf Holdings (CSE:CURA), Green Thumb Industries (CSE:GTII,OTCQX:GTBIF), Cresco Labs (CSE:CL,OTC:CRLBF) and Trulieve Cannabis (CSE:TRUL,OTCQX:TCNNF), the primary catalyst is the removal of the Section 280E tax burden.
+For major cannabis operators like Curaleaf Holdings (CSE:CURA,OTCQX:CURLF), Green Thumb Industries (CSE:GTII,OTCQX:GTBIF), Cresco Labs (CSE:CL,OTCQX:CRLBF) and Trulieve Cannabis (CSE:TRUL,OTCQX:TCNNF), the primary catalyst is the removal of the Section 280E tax burden.

-The Treasury Department and Internal Revenue Service said they expect cannabis rescheduling “to have significant positive tax consequences for businesses in the medical marijuana industry”, and will soon issue guidance on how 280E relief applies.
+The treasury department and Internal Revenue Service expect rescheduling “to have significant positive tax consequences" for medical cannabis businesses, and will soon issue guidance on how 280E relief applies.

 “Historically, this provision has driven effective federal tax rates as high as 70 percent or more, materially constraining cash flow and distorting financial performance,” said Terry Mendez, CEO of Safe Harbor Financial, in an emailed statement.
 “Relief from 280E should improve operator liquidity, financial transparency, and credit quality, all of which are foundational to sustainable banking relationships.”